Maslins Small Business Accountants

 As a business owner, the basic rule is you can claim any expense that is wholly and exclusively for business use.
 For employees, the costs must not only be wholly and exclusively for business purposes, they must also be necessarily for business purposes, which makes it harder to justify.
-So business owners have it fairly easy.
+So business owners have it relatively easy.

 Duality of purpose